midstem/calendar/README.md

 .event - styles the container that wraps event

 .modal-cross - styles the cross button in the modal with other events

+.month-cell--mobile - styles the container that wraps events in the mobile view of the monthly calendar

+.weekend - styles the weekends in the monthly calendar in the mobile view

+.mobile--other-month - styles the date cells that do not belong to the current month in the mobile view

+.dot - styles the  dot that represents the presence of events in the monthly calendar in the mobile view

+.month-header-mobile - styles the container that wraps the header for the monthly calendar in the mobile view
 ```